-The Commissioner is required to exercise a discretion in deciding whether or not the vendor may be registered on the payments basis in accordance with the discretionary power provided in section 15(2).
+The Commissioner is required to exercise a discretion in directing that the vendor may be registered on the payments basis in accordance with the discretionary power provided in section 15(2).
 The Commissioner will give effect to the decision by changing the accounting basis to the payments basis (should the vendor qualify to be registered on the payments basis) and notify the vendor accordingly.
-The application will therefore not constitute a request for a VAT Ruling.
+The application therefore qualifies as a request for a decision.